humlum/robot_ge/readme.md

 ## Main Scripts (`~/code/`)

 ### `solver.m`
 Load input parameter structures `env`, `par`, `init`, `exp`, `sol`, and set counterfactual experiment ``expNo``.
 Iterate on the equilibrium labor demand mapping until convergence in the path of wages.
-For a description of the algorithm, see [Online Appendix F.3](https://andershumlum.com/s/humlumJMP.pdf).
+For a description of the algorithm, see [Section OA4.3](https://andershumlum.com/s/humlumJMP.pdf#page=65).

 ### `out_robot.m`
-Output figures and tables for [Section 6.2](https://andershumlum.com/s/humlumJMP.pdf#page=30) "The Distributional Impact of Industrial Robots".
+Output figures and tables for [Section 6.2](https://andershumlum.com/s/humlumJMP.pdf#page=31) "The Distributional Impact of Industrial Robots".

 ### `out_tax.m`
-Output figures and tables for [Section 6.3](https://andershumlum.com/s/humlumJMP.pdf#page=37) "Policy Counterfactuals: The Incidence of Robot Taxes".
+Output figures and tables for [Section 6.3](https://andershumlum.com/s/humlumJMP.pdf#page=38) "Policy Counterfactuals: The Incidence of Robot Taxes".

 ## Functions (`~/code/auxiliary`)
 The functions documented below are located in the scripts ``solve.m`` and ``simulate.m``.
 The script ``func.m`` contains smaller auxiliary model functions.
 The script ``output.m`` contains auxiliary functions for the counterfactual analysis in Sections 6.2 and 6.3.

 ### `solve.geq`
 Simulate firm and worker states forward given a path of wages.
 Given firm and worker states, solve for wage path that clears the static labor demand period-by-period.
-See [Online Appendix F.3](https://andershumlum.com/s/humlumJMP.pdf) for a further description.
+See [Section OA4.3](https://andershumlum.com/s/humlumJMP.pdf#page=65) for a further description.
 ```
 [wages1, frmDensity1, wrkDensity1, errWages, errDensityFrm, errSupplySkills] =
   geq(env,par,init,sol,cRobot,wages0,frmDensity0,wrkDensity0,tStart)